What you'll receive

 - an up-to-date curriculum vitae (CV), including recent IELTS or equivalent if necessary

 - a two-page summary outlining your career to date including your experience in practice

 - details of three academic or professional referees (email and contact number).

-The expression of interest must indicate that you are applying for this scholarship and must have Ms Marissa Lindquist listed as your proposed supervisor.
+You must indicate in your Expression of Interest, in the Financial Details section, that you are applying for this scholarship by entering its name in the appropriate place.
+You must list Ms Marissa Lindquist listed as your proposed supervisor.